Permian Resources Corporation (PR) Shares Up Despite Recent Market Volatility

-Permian Resources Corporation (NYSE: PR)’s stock price has increased by 0.59 compared to its previous closing price of 10.23.
-Despite this, the company has seen a gain of 8.54% in its stock price over the last five trading days.
+Permian Resources Corporation (NYSE: PR)’s stock price has increased by 9.90 compared to its previous closing price of 10.50. but the company has seen a 16.57% gain in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 11/27/22 that Exxon Mobil Has a Potash Problem in the Permian Basin

 Is It Worth Investing in Permian Resources Corporation (NYSE: PR) Right Now?

-Permian Resources Corporation (NYSE: PR) has a price-to-earnings ratio that is above its average at 6.11x. and a 36-month beta value of 4.57.
-Opinions on the stock are mixed, with 12 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Permian Resources Corporation (NYSE: PR) has a higher price-to-earnings ratio of 6.85x compared to its average ratio, and the 36-month beta value for PR is at 4.55.
+Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”

 Sponsored